nais/doc/docs/auth/entra-id/reference/README.md

 :   This is a special claim used to determine whether a token is a [machine-to-machine][m2m] (app-only) token or a [on-behalf-of][obo] (user) token.

-    A token is a machine-to-machine token if and only if this claim exists and has the value `app`.
+    A token is a machine-to-machine token if and only if this claim exists and has the value equal to `app`.

 {%- if tenant() == "nav" %}

 `NAVident`

-:   The internal identifier for the employees in NAV.
+:   Internal identifier for the employees in NAV.

-    Only applies in flows where an end-user is involved i.e., either the [login] or [on-behalf-of][obo] flows.
+    **Only appears in flows where an end-user is involved**, i.e. either [login] or [on-behalf-of][obo].

 {%- endif %}

 `roles`

-:   The value of this claim is an _array of strings_ that lists the roles that the application has access to:
+:   JSON array of roles that the application has access to:
     ```json
     {
       "roles": [